Hook Examples: How to Start Your Essay Effectively

 Persuasive Essay Hook Examples

-The main idea or aim for writing a persuasive essay is to convince and persuade the reader to do a particular thing/action, or change their beliefs and agree with your point of view.
-Examples of hook sentences for such essays usually start with a shocking revelation, or statistics so that the reader is curious to learn further about it.
+The main idea or aim for writing a persuasive essay is to convince and persuade the reader to do something.
+It is also written to change their beliefs and agree with your point of view.

 Simply put, a narrative essay is just like a story.
-In contrast to the other types of essays where you need to pick a side, argue and prove your point with the help of evidence, a narrative essay gives you a freehand to tell your story however you may please.
+In other types of essays you need to pick a side, argue and prove your point with the help of evidence.
+A narrative essay gives you a freehand to tell your story however you may please.

 It can be a story inspired from your life, something you may have experienced.
-If you feel like it isn’t worth telling or it isn’t exciting enough you can always transform it using your imagination.
+If you feel like it isn’t exciting enough you can always transform it using your imagination.

 Examples of a hook sentence for a narrative essay can be something like: